justinmc/ethereum-visualization/README.md

-# boilerplate-gulp-react
+# Ethereum Visualization

-A quick, clean starting point for React apps with, HTML5 Boilerplate, Gulp, and Browserify
+A React app to visualize Ethereum blocks in SVG.

 ## Getting Started
 Check out the app and run `npm install` to get set up.
-Then run `gulp serve` to start serving the app, and start hacking!
+Then run `gulp serve` to start serving the app, and view it at localhost:8080 in your browser.

 ## License
 Licensed under the MIT license.
 See the LICENSE file.